marcmascarell/formality/README.md

 $fieldTypes = require "fields_config.php";

 $fieldNames = [
-    'title', // will generate a title Field
+    'title', // will generate a text Field
     'body', // will generate a textarea Field 'created_at', // will generate a datetime Field 'password', // will generate a password Field